davidjairala/mnygo/readme.md

     sudo bundle install

-3) create the database (database info in config/database.yml), setup permissions for the database user to access the database and do a quick:
+3) modify the database info in config/database.yml and do a quick:

-    bundle exec rake db:migrate
+    bundle exec rake db:create db:migrate db:seed

 That should take care of all tables and initial user (username: admin, password: admin), etc.